PixelatedStarfish/Colas-Enumeration/readme.txt

   be described with at least one syllable for each non-zero digit.

 - The set of inputs (such that a given input be enumerated in a timely manner) ranges from 1 to 10^10^4 (from one to ten to the power of ten thousand).
-This makes generating enumerations beyond mikillonillion less than practical.
+This makes generating enumerations beyond milkillonillion less than practical.

 - There may still be bugs or duplicated names.
 The space of all inputs too large to test exhaustively.